 The realisation that children in developed countries had access to vaccines while children in developing countries were dying for lack of them prompted the Foundation to invest as a founding partner in Gavi.

 The best investment we've ever made

 The Foundation's initial five-year pledge of US$ 750 million in 1999 provided the seed money to launch Gavi.
-In 2005, it pledged a further US$ 75 million a year up to 2014 followed by another US$ 1 billion pledge at the June 2011 Gavi Pledging Conference, bringing the Foundation's total commitment to Gavi to US$ 2.5 billion.
+Since then, additional pledges have brought the Foundation's total commitment to Gavi to date to over US$ 4 billion.

-By supporting Gavi, the Foundation aims to accelerate access of developing countries to vaccines and support research into health solutions for these countries that are effective, affordable and sustainable.
+By supporting Gavi, the Foundation – which has a permanent seat on the Gavi Board – aims to accelerate access of developing countries to vaccines and support research into health solutions for these countries that are effective, affordable and sustainable.

 In 2009, Bill Gates expressed the hope that the new rotavirus vaccine could reach half the children who needed it within six years.

 By the end of 2015, more than half of all Gavi-supported countries had introduced the rotavirus vaccine and three-quarters had included pneumococcal vaccine, which protects against the main cause of pneumonia, into their immunisation programmes.

 Vaccine market shaping